Organic Fertilizer and It’s Hidden Value

 Microbes on fertilizers play a critical role on the plant yield and increase in harvest and production?
-On the average, an ordinary organic fertilizer can only has 5 to none microbes and can only increase yield up to 3.4% to 8.1%.
+On the average, an ordinary organic fertilizer can only has at most five microbes and can only increase yield up to 3.4% to 8.1%.
 Our PLANTMATE ORGANIC FERTILIZER has 25 microbes and is proven to increase yield by 30%-50% has balanced composition of beneficial microbes with chelated trace elements, growth promotants and balanced micronutrients which are readily assimilable by the plant and thus, it is indeed the most superior organic fertilizer compared to others.
 These 25 microbes were discovered through the years of our research, and now plays a significant role on increasing yield.

 Advantages of Plantmate Organic Fertilizer Relative to Chemical or Inorganic Fertilizer

 - It is cost beneficial.
 Plantmate Organic Fertilizer (POF)- a superior product which is produced by using Bio-PLUS Activator, a biological preparation consisting of 25 beneficial microbes, enzymes, growth promotants, amino and organic acids, probiotics and functional compounds that enhance nutrients assimilation by plants is very much cheaper compared to chemical or inorganic fertilizers.
 Since it is locally produced, it saves the country of much needed foreign currency.

 - It is an excellent soil conditioner.
 POF when applied to the soil will make it loose and friable.
 In other words, it provides the soil good titlth- a condition that will encourage more vigorous and profuse growth of root hairs as well as deeper and wider root zone of the plants or crops.
 On the other hand, chemical fertilizers will cause puddling of the soil making it tough and difficult to prepare making it more costly for land preparation.